 This extract is taken from a book written by Dave Fox detailing the history of Thornbury Rugby Football Club since its formation in 1963.
 Dave has kindly given us permission to use the extract on the Thornbury Roots website.
 Please contact the Club if you wish to acquire the book.

 “Although the purpose of this book is to recount the first fifty years of Thornbury rugby club that cannot be done without reference to rugby activities in Thornbury prior to its founding.
-The club which began in 1963 was not the first rugby club in the town.
+The club begun in 1963 when The Famous Five ( Mike Jefferies, Cliff Barrington, Alan Drinkald, Alan Hodgkinson and Iva Hall) met in The Swan was not the first rugby club in the town.

 Although details are particularly sketchy, it is clear that strenuous efforts were made in Victorian times to form a rugby club and keep it afloat.
 A catalyst of these activities was John Evomy Phelps, who lived at 8 Gloucester Road.